 Employer branding takes everything we’ve learned about marketing and branding and applies it to the relationship between employers and employees.

 It aims to make the prospect of working with a given company more attractive than the other available options.
-And, as with traditional business-to-consumer marketing, it relies upon a deep understanding of the target audience and persuasive messaging to get the job done.
+And, as with traditional business-to-consumer marketing, it relies upon a deep understanding of the company brand, target audience and persuasive messaging to get the job done.